 CRC meetings are open to the public and posted along with other County Commission meetings and on this CRC website.
 CRC meeting schedules, agenda, minutes, and recordings of meetings will be posted and made available.

-Overall, 10 public hearings will be held in Spring 2021 before the release of the U.S. Census Bureau data, followed by additional public hearings in Fall 2021 to review proposed CRC Redistricting Plan options.
+Overall, 10 public hearings will be held in Summer 2021 before the release of the U.S. Census Bureau data, followed by additional public hearings in Fall 2021 to review proposed CRC Redistricting Plan options.